kernel-debugger/opencv-quadcopter-object-tracking/README.md

 - An Arduino sketch to read commands from RPI via Serial port and forward them to the quadcopter using an NRF24L01+,(syma_python_cv_udp_controller.ino)

-- A Java based UDP client to send commands to the Raspberry Pi (symaUdp.java)
+- A Java based UDP client to send commands to the Raspberry Pi,(symaUdp.java),{ Remote.jar is compiled version }

 - Python script to handle object tracking based on color (colortracker.py)